 Abstract.
 Marketing materials often create difficulties for consumers through elements like unconventional fonts or distracting background images, leading to perceptual disfluency—a sense of difficulty encoding information.
 During choices, consumers can mistake perceptual disfluency for choice difficulty, a feeling of indecision.
 Building on this idea, eleven preregistered experiments (N = 9,042) show that, when making choices, perceptual disfluency can lead consumers to rely on information that feels more intuitively appealing to them, such as a familiar brand, a preferred country of origin, or a recommendation, rather than on information they must carefully consider, like numerical product specifications.
 Differing from the effect of perceptual disfluency in other situations, during choices, this effect occurs because consumers process information less deeply, engaging in relatively more intuitive and less analytical processing.
 Perceived time pressure amplifies the effect on choices.
 In contrast, it does not occur when consumers do not mistake perceptual disfluency for choice difficulty, as when prompted to consider the actual reason for the disfluency or when not making a choice.

-KFC or Kentucky Fried Chicken: Consumer Support for Abbreviated Brand Names
+KFC or Kentucky Fried Chicken: How Abbreviated Brand Names Can Reduce Consumer Support

 with Kurt Munz (Bocconi University)